-In simple terms, canine cognitive disorder, also called canine cognitive dysfunction, is the dogs’ version of Alzheimer’s disease.
-While the diseases are not identical, the side effects are very similar.
+In simple terms, canine cognitive disorder, also called canine cognitive dysfunction, is dog dementia and a lot like Alzheimer’s disease.
+While the conditions are not identical, the effects are very similar.
 This disorder impacts dogs late in life, and usually comes on slowly and gradually.
 The brain, just like the rest of the body, starts to deteriorate with age.
 In some cases, the deterioration causes changes in the physical and chemical makeup of the brain, resulting in a decrease in your dog’s cognitive function.

 What do we mean when we say “cognitive function”?
 It encompasses all of the mental processes, such as perception, memory, awareness, and judgment.
 Cognitive dysfunction is sometimes described as a “foggy brain”—a state in which normal, everyday functions are no longer simple.

 All senior dogs are at risk for canine cognitive disorder (CCD), and every dog is affected differently.

 Some of the most common signs of CCD are:

 - Behavior changes

 - Reduced ability to see, hear, or taste

 - Inability to recognize familiar objects or people